proxin187/artx/README.md

 ## Installation

-This script is intended for use on a fresh Artix Linux installation.
+This script is intended for use on a fresh Artix Linux base install.

 ### Prerequisites:
 - A working internet connection.